tangentsoft/pidp8i/doc/os8-macrel.md

 Baseline `MACREL` v2 will be integrated into the system packs.
 Because we didn't have `MACREL` v2, no work was done to create patch files, or to validate them.
-With both source and binary for 'MACREL' v2 now in hand, this work can proceed.
+With both source and binary for `MACREL` v2 now in hand, this work can proceed.
 The plan is to fetch the patches, validate them, and install all mandatory patches that can be verified.